Dmitri9149/Idiom_formation_stop_words_elimination/README.md

 In the work tokenizer similar in structure to Byte Pair Encoding tokenizer (see
 https://arxiv.org/pdf/1508.07909.pdf original article for the BPE) is used for text analysis at the level of sentences.
+(The toknizer is written here in Rust).
 Originally BPE was used for splitting of words.
 The text is James Joyse "Ulysses"" from the Gutemberg Project http://www.gutenberg.org/ebooks/4300 .

-Tokenizers find the most frequent pairs of 'tokens' and generate a new token which may be represented as 'flattening' of the previous two tokens: ('i','ng') -> 'ing' , for example, if we run the tokenizer at the level of chars and words.
+Tokenizers find the most frequent pairs of 'tokens' and generate a new token which may be represented as 'flattening' or 'merging' of the previous two tokens: ('i','ng') -> 'ing' , for example, if we run the tokenizer at the level of chars and words.
+If we run the tokenizer at the level of words, we will see how 'stop' words like 'the' are quickly paired with other words: ('of','the') -> 'of the'.
+The big resourse of 'the' is quickly splitted to 'of the' , 'in the', 'to the'.
+The similar behaviour is for 'a' and many other 'stop' words.
+Actually we may see the process of 'stop' words elimination.
+The words are not 'uselles' but their natural meaning arise is in combination with other words.
+The 'stop' words are resourses for 'idioms' and have to used as the consolidated words combinations.
+Outside such combinations, the words may be really meaningless.
 My experience is that we must be very explicit and clever with 'borders': the tokenization process is to be constrained by 'natural borders': border of words (if our tokens are chars and chars generated tokens) or by 'sentence' borders, if we run tokenizer at the level of words and words colections within 'sentences'.

 In the work the  text was split on sentences.
 But it is not enought: actual "borders" most probably correspond to punctuations.
 And sentences was additionally split on some punctuation marks (see the code for more details).